-For a confidential, initial consultation call our Mediation Co-Ordinator – Kim Mapperson – on 01630 652405.
-Kim will liaise with you and your former partner to agree a mutually convenient time for your session.
+For a confidential, initial consultation call our Mediation Co-Ordinator – Sharon – on 01630 652405.
+Sharon will liaise with you and your former partner to agree a mutually convenient time for your session.

 Louise Martin is a family mediator.
 She has completed initial training in 2016 and is registered with the Family Mediation Council as working towards fully qualified status as a family mediator.
 She is supported by her Professional Practice Consultant.